Installation#

 Installing pyjpegls#

-pyjpegls is a Python interface to the CharLS C++ library and can decompress JPEG-LS images.
-It is a fork of CharPyLS created to provide compatibility with the latest Python versions.
+pyjpegls is a Python interface to the CharLS C++ library and can compress and decompress JPEG-LS images.
+It’s a fork of CharPyLS created to provide compatibility with the latest Python versions.

 Installing GDCM#